nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 ## Install Docker

-	* If already installed make sure it's up to date
+If Docker is already installed on your host computer make sure it's up to date.

 Gadget makes use of Docker's container system.
 Dependent on your host computer's OS, download and install the appropriate version of Docker using the below links.
 For more information on Docker, read [here](https://www.docker.com/).